masuma131/growmate/README.md

 ---

 ## K66F Board Setup
-No additional configuration is required for the NXP K66F Freedom Board beyond uploading the firmware.
-The board uses standard Mbed libraries and interfaces (AnalogIn, I2C, DigitalOut, and BufferedSerial) directly within the source code.
+This board is programmed using Keil Studio Cloud with standard Mbed libraries (AnalogIn, I2C, DigitalOut, and BufferedSerial).
+You do not need to install any local IDE or drivers — Keil Studio Cloud runs in your browser and supports direct flashing to the K66F board.

 To set up: